igsemenov/triellipt/docs/sources/solver.md

 ### Creating a Partition

-Once you have a FEM unit, you need to create a domain partition for defining the *boundary conditions (BCs)*.
+After creating the FEM unit, you must partition the domain to define the *boundary conditions (BCs)*.

 Two steps are needed: